How Does Classical Conditioning Work?

 Ah—an air horn!
 Great suggestion.*

-*Actually, not a great suggestion, because air horns are terribly loud and startling and not exactly "neutral".
-However air horns are inherently funny so let's use this anyway and pretend Sutton currently has minimal reaction to air horns.
+*Actually, air horns are terribly loud and startling and not exactly "neutral".
+However, air horns are inherently funny so let's use this anyway and pretend Sutton currently has no reaction to air horns.

 If you want a more appropriate neutral stimulus for your classical conditioning experiment, use a ringtone on your phone, or make a novel alien sound with your mouth hole.